Publish Date: 14-08-2024

 Why Is Michigan Auto Insurance So Expensive?

-Many drivers in the Great Lakes State have to pay a notoriously high amount to insure their car.
-A full coverage car insurance costs around $4067 per year in Michigan which is nearly double the national average.
-However, to register your vehicle under state-mandated minimum coverage which includes Personal Injury Protection (PIP), Bodily Injury and Property Damage Liability Protection, and Property Protection Insurance (PPI), you will have to pay around $1360 per year.
-These excessive car insurance costs in Michigan leave policyholders wondering why is Michigan auto insurance so expensive.
-Let’s find out the reasons why Michigan car insurance premiums are so costly.
+Many drivers in the Great Lakes State pay far more for car insurance than they expect.
+Full coverage now averages about $4067 a year in Michigan which is almost double the national average ($2,100).
+Even the state-mandated minimum coverage which includes Personal Injury Protection, Bodily Injury and Property Damage Liability, and Property Protection Insurance costs around $1360 per year.
+These high costs leave many policyholders asking why Michigan auto insurance is so expensive.
+Here’s a clear look at the factors that push these premiums up.

-10 Reasons Why Is Michigan Auto Insurance So Expensive?
+10 Reasons Michigan Auto Insurance Is So Expensive

 Here are some key reasons why car insurance in Michigan is costly: